 Skip to content

-The College’s 2025 Conference is on April 10-11, 2025 at the Prince George Conference & Civic Centre in Prince George, BC on the traditional, unceded and ancestral lands of the Lheidli T’enneh First Nation.
+The College’s 2026 Conference is on April 9-10, 2026 at the Hotel Grand Pacific in Victoria, BC on the traditional lands of the of the Songhees Nation and the Xwsepsum (Esquimalt) Nation.
 Read on for more information about the speakers and panels.

 Registration